rosetta-home/mdns/README.md

 ## Client Usage
 Start the client by calling `Mdns.Client.start`, again, this gives the system an oppurtunity to bring up the network interface.
 To discover a device in a namespace call `Mdns.Client.query(namespace \\ "_services._dns-sd._udp.local")`.
-Compliant devices will respond with a DNS response. `Mdns.Client` will notify the event bus, available at `Mdns.Client.Events`, of any devices it finds.
-You can add an event handler by calling `Mdns.Client.add_handler`.
+Compliant devices will respond with a DNS response. `Mdns.Client` will notify the event bus, available at `Mdns.Events`, of any devices it finds.
+You can add an event handler by calling `Mdns.EventManager.add_handler`.
 See `Mdns.Handler` for an example event handler.

 Calling `Mdns.Client.query("_googlecast._tcp.local")`

-assuming you have a Chromecast on your network, an event is broadcast on `Mdns.Client.Events` that looks like this
+assuming you have a Chromecast on your network, an event is broadcast on `Mdns.Events` that looks like this

     {:"_googlecast._tcp.local",
         %Mdns.Client.Device{